Unveiling Over-Memorization in Finetuning LLMs for Reasoning Tasks: Conclusion

 \section{Conclusion}

 In this paper, we introduce and systematically analyze the phenomenon of over-memorization in LLM finetuning, where test accuracy remains stable despite a rapid increase in test perplexity.
-We study the factors such as learning rates, training epochs, and finetuning methods that influence over-memorization.
+We study the factors such as learning rates, training epochs, and fine-tuning methods that influence over-memorization.
 We analyze its impact on LLM model behavior, including negative effects on model robustness, OOD performance, calibration, generation diversity, and privacy protection.
 Our scaling analyses show that over-memorization is common regardless of the finetuning dataset scale or the LLM model size.
-Our findings enhance practitioners' understanding of LLM finetuning, providing insights into the selection of checkpoints and learning rates to avoid over-memorization.
+Our findings enhance practitioners' understanding of LLM finetuning, providing insights into checkpoint selection and introducing methods to mitigate over-memorization.
 Additionally, our research highlights that overparameterized pretrained LLMs possess unique properties distinct from traditional machine learning models.
 We encourage future research to further empirically and theoretically investigate the training and generalization mechanisms of LLMs.